0xflotus/taurux/README.md

 # taurus
-The PoC of the taurus app
+This is a Proof of Concept for the taurus app